 10,000 BC (2008)

-Roland Emmerich has an impressive style of movie making.
+Roland Emmerich has an impressive style of moviemaking.
 Even when I don't love the project, it is usually pleasing to the eye and leaves me with something to think about.
-10,000 BC is his most recent project and while it is not his best work, it is one of the most unique and memorable.
+10,000 BC is his most recent project and while it is not his best work, it is unique and memorable.

-Mammoths are a way of life for the people of the small village in the midst of the ancient wilds.
+Mammoths are a way of life for the people of the small village amid the ancient wilds.
 They provide food, clothing, and opportunities for trade with neighboring tribes.
-But in recent years their presence has become more scarce and thus far more valuable.
+But in recent years, their presence has become more scarce and thus far more valuable.
 They are also extremely dangerous and almost impossible to kill except in massive hunting parties.
 D'Leh (Steven Strait) is far from the best huntsman among his people.
 He's also something of an outcast since his father abandoned him and the village many years before.
-But he does have the eye of the beautiful Evolet (Camilla Belle).
-But she is destined to be the wife of the best hunter among them... and it's not likely to be him.
-Until fortune changes and by sheer dumb luck, he manages to kill a mammoth all by himself, something that earns him the right to brandish the white spear and choose his bride.
-Too humble to accept the spear under false pretenses, he mourns that he will never marry Evolet...
+He has the eye of the beautiful Evolet (Camilla Belle), but she must marry the best hunter among them... and it's not likely to be him.
+Until fortune changes and by sheer dumb luck, he kills a mammoth all by himself, something that earns him the right to brandish the white spear and choose his bride.
+Too humble to accept the spear under false pretenses, he fears he will never marry Evolet...

 The grandmother of the tribe has professed that four-legged demons will come into their midst and take away something precious.
 That very night, foreign tribesmen on horseback steal into the community and make off with what they can carry, including D'Leh's beloved Evolet, since her blue eyes are rare.
 Along with a handful of his friends, D'Leh sets out to save her and his trek through the wilds that lay over the mountains will take him to more dangerous places than he could have ever envisioned.

-I am not a big fan of movies set in prehistoric times but this one is surprisingly good for the genre.
-It does ask you to suspend your belief on many occasions but is depicted as a sort of ancient grand adventure, complete with saber tooth tigers, wooly mammoths, and cavemen so ragged and filthy that you know they must smell even worse.
-What actually amazed me the most was that underneath ragged dreadlocks and a bucket full of dirt, Camilla Belle can still be outstandingly gorgeous -- maybe even more so due to Evolet's uniquely blue eyes.
-She isn't just a throwaway heroine either but has some spunk, which she needs as she carries her half of the story on with the tradesmen.
+I am not a big fan of movies set in prehistoric times, but this one is surprisingly good for the genre.
+It asks you to suspend your disbelief frequently, but is an ancient grand adventure, complete with saber-tooth tigers, wooly mammoths, and cave dwellers so ragged and filthy that you know they must smell even worse.
+What amazed me was that underneath ragged dreadlocks and a bucket full of dirt, Camilla Belle can still be outstandingly gorgeous—maybe because of Evolet's uniquely blue eyes.
+She isn't a throwaway heroine either, but has spunk, which she needs as she carries her half of the story on with the tradesmen.
 The animation is flawless and the creatures look fairly realistic (although they seem to be about twice as big as history tells us they were).
-It is something of a sprawling epic so don't expect to see just wild lands... there is a towering city complete with an evil "god" and lots of sinister minions.
-If you can separate realism from this "fantasy" representation of an ancient culture, it might not disconcert you but still bears a word of caution.
+It is a sprawling epic, so don't expect to see wild lands... there is a towering city complete with an evil "god" and lots of sinister minions.

-It at times felt a little long but there is a lot of creativity involved and enough romantic tension and action to make it of interest to both genders.
-The confusion of religion is somewhat distracting but it also presents a very noble and moral set of ethic guidelines that implies that in order to survive, a civilization must be governed through forces of good rather than an interest in evil.
-Heroism is applauded and evil abhorred.
+It felt a little long, but there is a lot of creativity involved and enough romantic tension and action to make it of interest to all genders, and presents a noble and moral set of guidelines that implies that in order to survive, the forces of good rather than an interest in evil has to govern the civilization.
+Heroism gets applauded and evil abhorred.

 Sexual Content: